manzt/trevorma.nz/posts/001-be-assertive.md

 In Rust, for example, the type system is closely tied to both memory and control flow.
-With an expressive type system capable of ["zero-cost abstractions,"](https://without.boats/blog/zero-cost-abstractions/) many checks that would require runtime validation in other languages can instead be "lifted" into type system, turning them into compile-time guarantees or [recoverable errors](https://doc.rust-lang.org/book/ch09-00-error-handling.html).
-Assertions don't necessarily go away, but they are often pushed to the edges of the
+With an expressive type system capable of ["zero-cost abstractions,"](https://without.boats/blog/zero-cost-abstractions/) many checks that would require runtime validation in other languages can be turned into compile-time or
+[recoverable
+errors](https://doc.rust-lang.org/book/ch09-00-error-handling.html).
+Assertions
+don't necessarily go away, but they are often pushed to the edges of the